2023 Karnataka Legislative Assembly election

 Legislative Assembly elections were held in Karnataka on 10 May 2023 to elect all 224 members of the Karnataka Legislative Assembly.
 The votes were counted and the results were declared on 13 May 2023.

 The election saw a final voter turnout of 73.84%, the highest ever recorded in the history of Legislative Assembly elections in Karnataka.

-The Indian National Congress won the election in a landslide by getting 135 seats, making it their biggest win by seats and vote share in Karnataka since the 1989 elections.
+The Indian National Congress won the election by landslide victory by getting 135 seats, making it their biggest win by seats and vote share in Karnataka since the 1989 elections.
 The Bharatiya Janata Party and the Janata Dal (Secular) conceded defeat, finishing second and third, respectively.

 Background

 The tenure of the Karnataka Legislative Assembly ended on 24 May 2023.
 The previous assembly elections were held in May 2018.
 The Indian National Congress won the election in a landslide by getting 135 seats, making it their biggest win by seats and vote share in Karnataka since the 1989 elections.